maxnabokow/NewsTopia/README.md

 # NewsTopia
-A mobile application that helps people identify community-trusted news articles on the go, hassle-free.
+An iOS application that helps people identify community-trusted news articles on the go, hassle-free.
 Created at HackNC 2019 by Max Nabokow, Aan Patel, Beliz Yilmaz, and Theo Steiner.

 Algolia iOS Setup Link: